lindaxeva/datablix/README.md

 Only fictional sample data should be used while building and testing this public MVP.

-Confidential stakeholder information and private research data must not be uploaded to the public application or committed to this repository.
+Confidential user information and private research data must not be uploaded to the public application or committed to this repository.

-## Project Status

-Version 1 MVP is functional.

-Version 2 and Version 3 are outside the current development scope.